- How you move through - and eventually beyond a divorce is your choice.

 Benefits of Mediation in Divorce #5: Mediation is Empowering and Fair

-When you hire an attorney, you’re giving up control of your future to a complete stranger.
+When you hire a divorce lawyer, you’re giving up control of your future to a complete stranger.
 Sending them off to make decisions that will impact you and your children for the rest of your lives.

 While you sit around waiting for an e-mail or phone call with the results of the negotiations.